Yvitex/Obsidian_Notes/Computer Science/School MF/Electronics/Power.md

 ![[Pasted image 20220602122029.png]]

-Power is calculated by the [[Derivatives]] of energy or work over time.
+Power is calculated by the [[Numerical Differentiation and Integration|Derivative]] of energy or work over time.

 Combining the formula for[[ Voltage ]]and  [[Electric Current|current]] we will also get power as the result such as: